-How can LbL films be so thin?
+How can LbL films be nanometer thin?

 Formation of each LbL layer is self-limiting: if, for example, a certain amount of polyanion is deposited at the surface, the surface becomes so negatively charged that no more polyanion molecules can adsorb.
 The principle is the same for polycations.
-This self-limiting character of LbL makes deposition of nanometre-thick layers possible without extreme control of the environment.
+This self-limiting character of LbL makes deposition of nanometer-thick layers possible without extreme control of the environment.

 Which materials can form LbL films?

 Not only synthetic charged polymers (polyelectrolytes) but also other charged materials such as proteins, DNA or nanoparticles can be deposited at surfaces with LbL method.
 These materials can also be combined with one another to offer unlimited coating variations.
 Even further physical, chemical and biological functions can be created by means of covalent bonding of the layers.

 Which surfaces can be modified by LbL technology?

 LbL approach can be applied to flat, colloidal or structurally distinctive surfaces of any size to coat and functionalize them, practically with infinite options.